-In Episode 5 of Radio New Zealand National's story of Split Enz the band gets fired up after the Luton session and records 'I See Red' with whiz-kid producer David Tickle, loses the plot by recording the Frenzy album with Jimi Hendrix’s tea boy and gets fired up again by losing gear in a fire - one day before their Nambassa Festival performance in New Zealand.
+The band gets fired up after the Luton session and records 'I See Red' with whiz-kid producer David Tickle; they lose the plot by recording the Frenzy album with Jimi Hendrix’s tea boy; and get fired up again by losing gear in a fire, one day before their Nambassa Festival performance in NZ.

 Album Trivia: Frenzy

 - Producer John Leckie visited Split Enz while they were rehearsing at the Old Mill Studio in Devon and was interested in producing Frenzy.
 Mallory Earl ended up with the job, while Leckie went on to produce The Stone Rose’s debut album and Radiohead’s The Bends.

 - A jammed song from the Old Mill House sessions, 'Who’s Got The Biggest Bumhole of Us All', was considered unsuitable for the album.
 It was also unsuitable for airing in Enzology!

 “Tim [Finn] and I had a to-do during the making of that record.
 I told him to f… off, he told me to f…ing write my own singles then.
 He left for three or four days and we carried on without him.”

 - The lyrics in 'Abu Dhabi', which take a swipe at "greedy westerners" and "oil barons", weren't printed on the album's lyric sheet in case they caused offence to rich people or were considered racist.
 The vocals were also mixed low.